FVITech/WEB2040-SQL/README.md

 ##Day 1
 We do an intro to database concepts and the mariadb shell based on [this presentation](https://docs.google.com/presentation/d/1SKhE9PII6utJ8Wnd6ujx2WRZYdo09y__E72CWBNsFwo/edit?usp=sharing)

+We also solve the following exercises in mode analytics:
+1. Select the whole table for the top 100 billboard songs in the tutorial database.
+2. Select only the top song for each year and only the year, artist and song title columns 3.

 ##Day 2
-1. Write a query which returns the number of housing units for sale in each region on every month of January since 1983:
+1. Write a query which returns the number of housing units for sale in each region on every month of January since 1983: (table: tutorial.us_housing_units)
-  Solution: select * from tutorial.us_housing_units WHERE year >= 1983 AND month = 1SELECT * FROM tutorial.us_housing_units WHERE month = <current> AND year = <one prior>
+  Solution: select * from tutorial.us_housing_units WHERE year >= 1983 AND month = 1SELECT * FROM tutorial.us_housing_units WHERE month = <current> AND year > <one prior>
-2. Select all the month data starting on january of last year.
+2. Show all the monthly housing unit data starting on january of 2014.
   Solution: SELECT * FROM tutorial.us_housing_units WHERE year >= 2014
-3. Select the sum of all available housing units every month through the financial crisis (2008 and onward)
+3. Show the monthly sum of all available housing units every month through the financial crisis (2008 and onward).
+Sum all regions into one, don't split it up by region.
+Your output table should have year, month, and total housing units.
   Solution: SELECT year, month, south+west+midwest+northeast FROM tutorial.us_housing_units WHERE year >= 2008
-4. Look up the total national housing units in years of crisis: 1979, 1987, 2001, 2008
+4. Show the monthly sum of all available housing units every month during years of real estate crises (1979, 1980, 2001, 2008).
+Sum all regions into one, don't split it up by region.
   Solution: SELECT year, month, south+west+midwest+northeast AS "Total Units" FROM tutorial.us_housing_units WHERE year IN (1979, 1987, 2001, 2008)
 5. Unguided: Find the total housing units available in the last quarter (per month) of every year since 2003
   Solution: SELECT year, month, south+west+midwest+northeast AS "Total Units" FROM tutorial.us_housing_units WHERE year >= 2003 AND month >= 10
 6. Refactor above query to restrict fields and relabel to year, month (month name) and each region:
   Solution: SELECT month_name, year, south+west+midwest+northeast AS "Total Units" FROM tutorial.us_housing_units WHERE year >= 2003 AND month >= 10
 7. Get the YEARLY sums of each region since 1987.
 Display the following columns: year, sum-midwest, sum-northeast, sum-south, sum-west.
-Make sure results are sorted.
+Make sure results are sorted by year, oldest to newest.
   Solution:
   SELECT year, SUM(south), SUM(west), SUM(midwest), SUM(northeast)
   FROM tutorial.us_housing_units